NSHipster/articles/_posts/2012-10-08-at-compiler-directives.md

 - `@compatibility_alias`: Allows existing classes to be aliased by a different name.

-For example [PSTCollectionView](https://github.com/steipete/PSTCollectionView) uses `@compatibility_alias` to significantly improves the experience of using the backwards-compatible, drop-in replacement for [UICollectionView](http://nshipster.com/uicollectionview/):
+For example [PSTCollectionView](https://github.com/steipete/PSTCollectionView) uses `@compatibility_alias` to significantly improve the experience of using the backwards-compatible, drop-in replacement for [UICollectionView](http://nshipster.com/uicollectionview/):

     // Allows code to just use UICollectionView as if it would be available on iOS SDK 5.
     // http://developer.apple.    com/legacy/mac/library/#documentation/DeveloperTools/gcc-3.
 3/gcc/compatibility_005falias.html